 But not having any clue what I actually needed for my projects to look good, resulted in me buying some cheap 2mm cords that were extremely difficult to work with, especially as a beginner.

-My #1 tip to make your Macrame projects look amazing
+How to make your Macrame projects look amazing

 Luckily, after that disaster and a little bit more research on Pinterest, I discovered that there are way better Macrame cords available that will instantly make your projects look amazing.
 Even when you’re still learning the basic knots!

-Is macrame easy to learn?
+Is Macrame easy to learn?

 Let me emphasize that you’re hearing this from someone who has never successfully knitted or crocheted anything but was able to pick up Macrame in 5 minutes, so trust me when I say this!

-How to get started with Macrame?
+How to get started with Macrame as a beginner?

-You can find many beginner-friendly tutorials on Youtube that show you exactly how to start with such a project, including what type of cord to buy and what length to cut them.
+You can find many beginner-friendly tutorials on my blog that show you exactly how to start with such a project, including what type of cord to buy and what length to cut them.

 As a beginner, it can be a bit tricky to figure out and understand how to measure your Macrame cords for a project.
 By simply following a step-by-step tutorial you can easily prevent making any mistakes and stressing out about wasting your gorgeous supplies.